Niederbieber (Palaeolithic site): Context

 The Middle-Rhine valley preserves a unique record of the Central European Upper Palaeolithic.
 As a result of favourable preservation conditions and a longstanding history of research, many archaeological sites were discovered and analysed.
 Only through the comparison on a local and regional scale can settlement and land-use strategies of these hunter-gatherer groups be reconstructed.

 Against the background of other late Palaeolithic sites in the region (e.g. Andernach, Urbar and Kettig), it was possible to propose new models in regards to Federmesser culture settlement dynamics along the Middle Rhine.
-It could be shown that alongside more ephemeral hunting camps, such as Niederbieber, there were also longer-term camps (e.g. Kettig).
+Alongside more ephemeral hunting camps, such as Niederbieber, there were also longer-term camps (e.g. Kettig).
 The differences in the distribution of lithic artefacts, relative proportion of specific tool types, as well as the presence of burst quartzite boulders (pot boilers) indicates longer-term occupations and different activity spectra.